 - People of Black African, South Asian, or Caribbean descent

-- Patients undergoing open-heart surgery
+- Patients undergoing surgery for heart diseases or have skin injuries

 - People with a personal or family history of keloids